YJW1999/Lockfree_Graph_CPP_implementation/README.md

 There is only 1 path.
 Firstly, a 'tmp' is read the head of linked list of vertex i, then use a while loop to go through the linkled list, all these read operations are atomic.
 Inside the while loop, there is a sub path that has a write operation.
 This relies on a comparison between two consistent variables.
 The linearization point is after atomic write operation, since it is atomic, the state keeps consistent, thus, the function is linearizable.

+5. dec_label()

+We assume all read and write are atomic, and the CAS loop is atomic.

 4.
 References: